blacklightpy/vaultofknowledge/07. Miscellaneous/🏛️ Studying Social Problems/⚔️ Wars and Conflicts/Timeline of History.md

 - 701 BC: Seige of Jerusalem by Neo-Assyrian empire fails
 - 678 BC: The Median Empire forms in Iran
 - 612 BC: Neo-Assyrian empire was captured by the Neo-Babylonian empire, also known as the Chaldean empire, also from Mesopotamia.
-	- <span style="color:lightblue">[The Bible refers to Chaldeans as idolators who attacked the Jews.
+	- <span style="color:#8c90f9">[The Bible refers to Chaldeans as idolators who attacked the Jews.
 Some say that they are descendants of Abraham who turned to idolatry.
 Historically, the Chaldeans were educated people who studied science, history, languages, astronomy and also magic and astrology.]</span>
 	- The Jews were exiled
 - The Median empire conquered part of the Neo-Babylonian empire
 - 586 BC: The First Temple of Israel was destroyed